 (5) Give back.
 I challenge myself to do something every week, if not every day, to use my skills and passions to help someone else.
 For example, I love to cook, and so I love bringing meals to friends who might need them (this weekend I’m making a delivery to a friend who lives alone and has a broken leg).
 I also love to volunteer to serve food in our local soup kitchen.

 How we schedule our priorities doesn’t have to be entirely proportional.
 We might value family most in life but spend the biggest amount of our time on some aspect of our work.
 So long as we are spending enough time on each of our priorities to accomplish our goals, that amount of time is enough.

 Now it’s your turn to decide on your top 5 priorities ala Peter Bregman.
-Use the PDF download below as a guide for picking your priorities.
-You could even save it and use it again next year when you pick new priorities.
+Use the “Top 5 Priorities” tab in this online/printable planner as a guide for picking your priorities.

 This post is taken from “The Science of Finding Flow,” an online course I created as a companion to my book The Sweet Spot: How to Accomplish More by Doing Less.
 I’m sharing “lessons” from this online class here, on my blog.
 Want to see previous posts?
 Just click this The Science of Finding Flow tag.
 Enjoy!